worthpointlabs/terratest/docs/_docs/01_getting-started/quick-start.md

 ## Example #3: Docker

-You can use Terratest for testing a variety of infrastructure code and not Terraform.
+You can use Terratest for testing a variety of infrastructure code, not just Terraform.
 For example, you can use it to test your [Docker](https://www.docker.com/) images:

 {% include examples/explorer.html example_id='docker-hello-world' file_id='docker_code' class='wide quick-start-examples' skip_learn_more=true skip_view_on_github=true skip_tags=true %}